Ericsson/zoti/docs/index.md

   various targets.
 ZOTI is founded on the reasoning that the strength of a methodology lies in the ability to decompose a large problem into small and understandable sub-problems.
-As such, by design, each tool in the ZOTI suite is developed as an independent tool ultra-specialized in solving or aiding in one translation sub-problem alone, whereas data is being passed between tools in standard serialized formats (e.g. JSON, YAML).
+As such, by design, each tool in the ZOTI suite is developed independently and is ultra-specialized in solving or aiding in one translation sub-problem, whereas data is being passed between tools in standard serialized formats (e.g. JSON, YAML).

+## Some Concrete Cases

+To put matters into perspective, code synthesis is an umbrella that covers many seemingly scattered use cases, for example:

+- implementing a set of intercommunicating tasks on an operating system;
+- downloading a pre-mapped set of interacting functions on a bare-metal multiprocessor SoC;
+- "burning" the functionality of an interacting system on an FPGA platform;
+- deploying a set of containers on a cloud environment;
+- any combination of the above, and many others.

+While, admittedly, each of the aforementioned synthesis flows is different from one another, they all follow the same underlying
+routine:

+1. parse a specification declaring which kind the functional blocks are, how they relate to each other and what resources are being used;
+1. transform this specification into a format that can be bijectively mapped (i.e., one-to-one) on the *target* specification model (e.g., representing a code file) using hand-built components.
+1. gather these components and bind them together into a consistent artifact (e.g., target code file) by generating appropriate glue code.

 ## Further Reading

-To get a glimpse in the current state of the ZOTI suite, visit the [Overview](overview) page, which briefly presents the available tools, their role and relation with one another, as well as guidelines on how to design code synthesis flows.
+To get a glimpse in the current state of the ZOTI suite, visit the [Overview](overview) page, which briefly presents the available tools, their role and relation with one another.

 Each tool is documented individually in its own web page, accessible through the navigation menu in the left.